Payne325/GGJ19/README.md

 Sound and Music Designer - Kristian Amdersen

+Running on Windows:

+Prerequisites - Python3

+Instructions: From root, run Main.py with Python

-Compiling from source:
+Running on Linux/Compiling from source:

 Prerequisites - Rust, Python3, OpenGL, Alsa development library

-Instructions: Navigate to the Project root and run `cargo build --release`.
-Then run `python3 main.py`.
+Instructions: From the Project root and run `cargo build --release`.
+Then run `python3 main.py`.`.